GiGurra/fl/README.md

 ### Modules and Imports

-Just like erlang, we can access any module using a fully qualified name to the function or type:
+We can access any module using a fully qualified name to the function or type:

 ```fluffy
 some_module:some_function(...)